secdev/scapy/doc/scapy/advanced_usage.rst

 When running, a pipetool engine waits for any available data from the Source, and send it in the Drains linked to it.
 The data then goes from Drains to Drains until it arrives in a Sink, the final state of this data.

-Here is a basic demo of what the PipeTool system can do
+Let's see with a basic demo how to build a pipetool system.

 .. image:: graphics/pipetool_engine.png